 In 2015 alone, more than 300 fatal car accident victims were not wearing their seatbelts.
 Unrestrained motorists accounted for 50 percent of all vehicle deaths in Tennessee last year.
 Statistics show over and over that wearing a seatbelt is the single most effective way to prevent death and injuries in the case of a car crash.

 The Centers for Disease Control and Prevention collected statistics from 2012, and found that 55 percent of teenagers and young adults involved in a car crash were not wearing seatbelts.
 On average, 18- 34 years olds are far less likely to wear seatbelts than adults 35 years or older.

 The study also showed that passengers riding in the rear seats of vehicles were far less likely to wear seatbelts, which not only caused greater injuries to themselves, but endangered the other passengers in the vehicle as well.

 The commissioner of the Tennessee Department of Safety and Homeland Security has stated that state troopers have handed more than 107,000 seatbelt citations in 2015.
 The new Tennessee seatbelt fine took immediate effect on January 1, 2016.

-If you or a loved one has been injured in an automobile accident due to another driver's negligence, the Tennessee car accident lawyers at Greg Coleman Law can help you receive the maximum compensation for your loss.
-Contact us today to for a free consultation.
+If you or a loved one has been injured in an automobile accident due to another driver's negligence, the Knoxville car accident lawyers at Greg Coleman Law can help you receive the maximum compensation for your loss.
+Contact an injury lawyer at our law firm today to for a free consultation.